The Goddess in Egypt

 Some time during the first millennium BCE, the goddess Isis began to rise in prominence.
 Isis was yet another Mother Goddess archetype from northern Egypt, dating to at least 2500 BCE.
 She was initially regarded as a daughter of Hathor and Amun-Ra, but as time passed she began to take on the qualities of Hathor and replace her.
 At about the same time Osiris replaced Anubis as the god of the underworld, and Horus replaced Amun-Ra as the god of the sky.
 These three deities...
 Isis, Osiris and Horus... were to become the central entities in the last Egyptian pantheon.

 Isis came to be known as a goddess of fertility, children, nature, magic, and the primary creation deity.
 She was depicted as a beautiful woman, at various times with a child, the horns and solar disk of Hathor, the sistrum, or the Ankh.
 She was served by both Priests and Priestesses, including some who were transgender.

 Roman marble statue, circa 150 CE

-Unfortunately, the story of Egyptian religion and the Mother Goddess in Egypt ended in much the same way as it did throughout the Roman empire... their temples were burned, and their Priests and Priestesses were murdered by the Christians, beginning in the fourth century CE.
+Unfortunately, the story of Egyptian religion and the Mother Goddess in Egypt ended in much the same way as it did throughout the Roman Empire... beginning in the 4th century CE, the Christians looted and burned their temples, and murdered their Priests and Priestesses.